telerik/reporting-docs/knowledge-base/data-explorer-does-not-show-all-or-any-data-fields.md

 Per case from the **Description** section:

 1. Apply the settings from the [How to configure Stored Procedure with Temporary Tables for use with SqlDataSource component](./how-to-configure-stored-procedure-with-temporary-tables-for-use-with-sqldatasource-component) KB article.

-2. Update the data model to expose its properties - make them public and verify each has at least Set method.
+2. Update the data model to expose its properties - make them *public* and verify each has at least a *Set* method.

 3. To get the properties of the type of the collection property, you can use a temporary data source component to design the item.
 Details how to use collection properties are available in the [How to Databind to Collection Properties](./how-to-databind-to-collection-properties) KB article.

 4. Set the data item's DataSource to a configured data source component, and on selecting the item the Data Explorer will list its data source's fields.
 The same apply if you want to use the [Edit Expression dialog](../ui-edit-expression).

 5. The data object should expose a data schema - public properties with getters, exposing their names and types, and etc.